MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 ## FAQ

-**Will I see this in my network?**
+**Will I see this feature in my network?**

-The banner in the home feed shows for all network admins and corporate communicators in tenants with Microsoft 365 Copilot licenses.
+The banner in the home feed shows for all network admins and corporate communicators in Viva Engage tenants with Microsoft 365 Copilot licenses.

 **Can I connect to an existing community that we've already set up for Microsoft 365 Copilot adoption?**